jundalisay/sp/content/en/faqs/material.md

 {{< l a="Material Superphysics" >}}
 Yes!
 More correctly, the universe is a projection of our own minds, based on how it's programmed -- change your programming or belief and reality changes too.
 The physical universe is based on the **configuration** of our metaphysical minds, as Descartes' mind-body problem.

+This is proven by the changing "age" of the universe and the changing cosmological constant which are really subjective depending on the changing mentality of humans.
 {{< /l >}}